TheMayhem6328/scholastica-pyfest22/Round02/README.md

 # Round 2 - [Battle of The Champions](README-Official.md)

 We did a lot too much of work in this round in a short time to document it process-by-process in this README, but we can talk about some stuff regarding our debugging process.
-If you want to skip through the boring stuff and see what we changed, see this diff below:
+If you want to skip through the boring stuff and see what we changed, see this diff below, or just view it [here](https://github.com/TheMayhem6328/scholastica-pyfest22/compare/fd1fb5d..c8fdb80?diff=split):

 ![Diff between buggy code (left) and fixed code (right)](DiffPreview.png)